yongenportkey/LedgerHQ-app-aelf/doc/api.md

-# Solana application : Common Technical Specifications
+# Aelf application : Common Technical Specifications

-## 1.3.1

-- Add support for versioned messages

-## 1.3.0

-- Add SIGN SOLANA OFF-CHAIN MESSAGE

 ## About

 This application describes the APDU messages interface to communicate with the Solana application.